aedobbyn/postal/README.md

 ### Usage

-Supply an origin and, optionally, a destination zip as character or numeric.
+Supply an origin and, optionally, a destination zip as character.

 ``` r
 library(usps)